3 Essential Trading Goals for Long-Term Success

 This is what happens when you commit every… single… day.

-You see, our brains are constantly wiring themselves –some habit patterns die off, others get formed and are reinforced… this is happening all the time, even at this very moment as I’m writing this piece and you reading it.
+You see, our brains are constantly wiring themselves --based on what we repeatedly do, some habit patterns die off, and others get formed and are reinforced.

-When you dedicate yourself, you’re essentially taking a more active role in that constant wiring that’s taking place.
+This "neuroplasticity" is happening all the time.
+And when you dedicate yourself like I did, or like the pro-swimmer did, you’re taking a more active role in that process of neuroplasticity (that constant wiring) that’s taking place.

-You’re actively choosing which habit patterns you want to let fall by the wayside, and which ones you want to cultivate and reinforce, instead of letting this whole process just happen mindlessly, automatically.
+You’re actively choosing which habit patterns you want to let fall by the wayside, and which ones you want to cultivate and reinforce, instead of letting this whole process just happen mindlessly, on autopilot.

-Now, I’d like to tie this line of thinking into another one….
-And it starts with a Zen story.
+Now, I’d like to tie this line of thinking into another one, and it starts with a Zen story.
+If you've been following me for a while, you know I'm a sucker for those...

 Practice makes Perfect ―A Zen Story